istio/istio.io/content/en/news/releases/1.5.x/announcing-1.5/upgrade-notes/index.md

 ## Galley

-* Config Validation - this functionality remains the same, but is now handled by the `istiod` deployment.
+* Configuration Validation - this functionality remains the same, but is now handled by the `istiod` deployment.
 * MCP Server - the MCP server has been disabled by default.
 For most users, this is an implementation detail.
 If you do explicitly depend on this functionality, you will need to run the `istio-galley` deployment.
-* Experimental features (such as config analysis) - These features will require the `istio-galley` deployment.
+* Experimental features (such as configuration analysis) - These features will require the `istio-galley` deployment.

 ## Citadel